enkidevs/curriculum/Java/Fundamentals/updating-interfaces-by-using-default-methods.md

 ---
 ## Revision

-Which type of method decalred in an interface requires some kind of implementation inside the said interface?
+Which type of method declared in an interface requires some kind of implementation inside the said interface?

 ???
 *Only default ones.